Bielsk Podlaski

 are available online.

-- The Auschwitz searchable database allows you to search for records
+Auschwitz searchable database allows users to search for records

 of those murdered at Auschwitz.